See La Puerta Rules and Regs page to review the policies for La Puerta Natural Burial Ground

 Can my spouse or significant other and I be buried next to each other?

-If side by side graves are pre-purchased, the first to pass determines where the grave will be, and the adjacent grave is then designated for the surviving spouse, or significant other, or friend.
+If side by side graves are pre-arranged, the first to pass determines where the grave will be, and the adjacent grave is then designated for the surviving spouse, or significant other, or friend.

 Can I be buried next to my pet?